Lottuska/rest-api-node-mongo/README.md

-# RESTful CRUD API with Node.js
+# REST CRUD API with Node.js

-Basic RESTful CRUD API example with Node.js, Express.js and MongoDB.
+Basic REST CRUD API example with Node.js, Express.js and MongoDB.

 Endpoints for
 - get all items